 If you want to take things even further, you could use a fitness machine at your desk.

 Finally, there is the option of adding a fitness machine to your daily workout from the “comfort” of your own desk.
 There are lots of different machines out there that can provide an office-friendly workout.
 They include:

 With all of these models, what you essentially get here is the motorized or mechanical part of the product without the frame.
 For example, if you get a treadmill then you typically only get the belt, perhaps with a small console built-in.
 The elliptical and bike models are very similar in design and function, just with a different shape and motion in the pedals.
 There are more choices than ever and the machines are improving, with better features and options.
 Many now have more settings, resistance options and better consoles.

 When choosing the best under-desk machine for your office space, make sure that it has the following benefits:

 There is a good chance that you are already feeling the need to get more active as you work.
 Working from home during the current coronavirus epidemic has led to an unhealthy change in lifestyle for countless workers.
 If you have a home office then you might be able to set up some equipment and start this sort of regime now.
 If not, these steps are something that you can consider at a later date.

 There is no wrong way to get started with office fitness this year as long as you don’t push too hard and risk injury.
 Know your capabilities and limitations as well as your goals.
-Be realistic about where you are with your current fitness level, where you want to be by the end of 2020 and how you might achieve that.
+Be realistic about where you are with your current fitness level, where you want to be by the end of the year and how you might achieve that.
 If your fitness levels and regime are gone right now, that’s completely understandable.
 Just know that there is a way to improve when you get back to work.